 On January 23, 2023 the Company announced it would commence an orderly wind-down and value maximization process for its operating subsidiary NutraDried.
 NutraDried's financial performance over the past three fiscal years had deteriorated materially and after assessment of long-term prospects, EnWave's Board of Directors and Executive Management determined that the performance standards that EnWave requires for future ownership and support will not be achieved.
-NutraDried's diminishing performance over the past three years was linked to abnormally high block pricing for cheese combined with overall lower sales across several of its key distribution channels which were expected to continue in the near to long-term future.
+NutraDried's diminishing performance over the past three years was linked to abnormally high pricing of block cheese combined with overall lower sales across several of its key distribution channels which were expected to continue.

 On March 15, the Company announced the sale of certain assets (the "Asset Sale") of NutraDried to Creations Foods U.S. Incorporated ("Creations"), a snacking company located in Washington State.
 Creations is a portfolio company of Tio Investment Partners, a Canadian firm that focuses on innovation in the agri-food space.
-The Asset Sale to Creations includes the Moon Cheese[®] brand, as well as other NutraDried trademarks, auxiliary equipment and saleable inventory for total consideration of \$1,608 USD.
+The Asset Sale to Creations includes the Moon Cheese brand, as well as other NutraDried trademarks, auxiliary equipment and saleable inventory for total consideration of \$1,608 USD.
 Creations has taken over production, sales and distribution of the Moon Cheese product portfolio.

-EnWave sold one of the two 100kW Radiant Energy Vacuum machines installed at NutraDried's facility (the "REV[TM] Purchase Order") to Creations for consideration of \$1,000 USD.
-The REV[TM] Purchase Order generated a margin commensurate with EnWave's target margin for typical REV[TM] machine sales.
-EnWave intends to strategically re-sell the second 100kW REV[TM] machine to either a current or new licensed royalty partner in the coming quarters and has already re-sold the 10kW REV[TM] machine to a current royalty partner.
-EnWave has also executed a royalty-bearing commercial license agreement with Creations to produce cheese snacks in the United States (the "License").
-In addition, NutraDried has assigned one of two facility leases to Creations effective April

-1, 2023.
-The License, and REV[TM] Purchase Order will immediately improve EnWave's cash royalty generation potential and allows for the Company to allocate all resources to grow its technology licensing business.
+EnWave sold one of the two 100kW Radiant Energy Vacuum machines installed at NutraDried's facility (the "REVTM Purchase Order") to Creations for consideration of \$1,000 USD.
+The REVTM Purchase Order generated a margin commensurate with EnWave's target margin for typical REVTM machine sales.
+EnWave intends to strategically re-sell the second 100kW REVTM machine to either a current or new licensed royalty partner as soon as possible and already re-sold the 10kW REVTM machine to a current royalty partner.
+EnWave executed a royalty-bearing commercial license agreement with Creations to produce cheese snacks in the United States (the "License").
+In addition, NutraDried assigned one of two facility leases to Creations effective April 1, 2023.
+The License, and REVTM Purchase Order improves EnWave's cash royalty generation potential and allows for the Company to allocate all future resources towards growing its technology licensing business.

-In August 2023, NutraDried received correspondence from the Internal Revenue Service ("IRS") advising a tax refund of \$497 USD, of an estimated total potential \$1,183 USD tax refund, would be issued to NutraDried in Q4 2023.
+In August 2023, NutraDried received correspondence from the Internal Revenue Service ("IRS") advising of a tax refund of \$497 USD, of an estimated total potential \$1,183 USD tax refund, would be issued to NutraDried in Q4 2023.
 The refund is for the Employee Retention Tax Credit (the "ERTC") which is a refundable tax credit from the United States government for businesses that were affected during the COVID-19 pandemic and paid employee wages after March 12, 2020 and before January 1, 2022.
-As of the date of this report, there has not been any additional correspondence from the IRS concerning the remaining tax refund and there is no certainty it will be issued.
+Subsequent to year end but as of the date of this report, the \$497 USD tax refund has been received.
+There has been no further communication from the IRS related to the remaining potential tax refund and as such the associated receivable has not been recognized as there is no certainty it will be issued.

 As part of the orderly wind-down and as of the date of this report, there are no employees of NutraDried.
-The Company continues to contract two people to assist in the orderly wind-down.
+The Company continues to contract one person to assist in the orderly wind-down.